sefinek24/Sefinek-Blocklist-Collection/README.md

 ## 📝 More information
 Visit the official website of the project [blocklist.sefinek.net](https://blocklist.sefinek.net) to get more details.
-New lists have been added to the [generator](https://sefinek.net/blocklist-generator) as of September 5, 2024.
+New lists have been added to the [generator](https://sefinek.net/blocklist-generator) as of **September 5, 2024**.
 Please update your collection on your end :)

 ## 📦 How to acquire the blocklist